emmdie/gamedevBeginnerRessources/README.md

 * When looking for any assets, search in the gamedev subreddit: [/r/gamedev](http://reddit.com/r/gamedev)

 ### Tutorials
+Be aware of tutorial hell.
+Tutorials are great for getting an overview of your tools and workflows.
+They will not enable you to reproduce things and make you dependent on them in order to reliably produce results.
+Follow a two hour one for a whole game, then do your own game with INDIVIDUAL tutorials for different things [player controller, bullets, score...].
+That way, you will understand how systems interact and will have to change them to match, rather than things working together without understanding why things are set up a certain way.
 * Godot
     * [Short, basic tutorial: Your first 2D game](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/index.html)
     * [Pixel Platformer Tutorial / Code Along (Character Basics) - Godot Engine](https://www.youtube.com/watch?v=f3WGFwCduY0)